-17.3 Does the legislation provide authority to prescribe a fee or a levy?
+17.3 Does the Act provide authority to prescribe a fee or a levy?

-Legislation must include an empowering provision that specifically authorises the Executive to prescribe a fee or levy.
+An Act must include an empowering provision that specifically authorises secondary legislation to prescribe a fee or levy.

 With the exception of payments received under contractual agreements (public bodies generally do not need statutory authority to enter into contracts for commercial transactions), it will usually be unlawful for a public body to charge a fee or levy without express authority from Parliament.